fulldiveVR/FulldiveExtension.FullEmail/FAQ.md

 (adb shell) am start-foreground-service -a eu.faircode.email.POLL --es account Gmail
 ```

-You can also automate turning receiving messages on and off by sending these commands to FairEmail:
+You can also automate turning receiving messages on and off by sending these commands to FullEmail:

 ```
 (adb shell) am start-foreground-service -a eu.faircode.email.ENABLE